salaboy/extending-k8s-with-spring-cloud/README.md

 Controller v1 (Gateway/Routes)

+> "A controller actively monitor and mantains a set of Kubernetes resources in a desired state." - Kubernetes Patterns

 While working with controllers/operators we will be basically implementing the [Reconciler Pattern](https://www.oreilly.com/library/view/cloud-native-infrastructure/9781491984291/ch04.html) by following the next infinite loop:

 ![Reconcile Loop](imgs/reconcile-loop.png "Reconcile Loop")